-Correspondents : J. Natesan Heating Vikas Tripathi Cooling R. Venkatesh Services Harshad Rajopadhye B&H Arjun Baidyaray Power D. Bhanja Enviro Chetan Sathe WWS Veena Coutinho Chemical N.Haridas TECC Kavita Naidu HR Sneha Patil IR S. Chandak Administration Aditi Vakil BTG Jenny Alexander Finance Asmita Kshirsagar RTIC Kiran Pitale Mumbai Rama Subramanian Delhi Swati Aditya Kolkatta Laxmi Gupta Chennai Ami Patel Savli
+Correspondents: J. Natesan Heating Vikas Tripathi Cooling R. Venkatesh Services Harshad Rajopadhye B&H Arjun Baidyaray Power D. Bhanja Enviro Chetan Sathe WWS Veena Coutinho Chemical N.Haridas TECC Kavita Naidu HR Sneha Patil IR S. Chandak Administration Aditi Vakil BTG Jenny Alexander Finance Asmita Kshirsagar RTIC Kiran Pitale Mumbai Rama Subramanian Delhi Swati Aditya Kolkatta Laxmi Gupta Chennai Ami Patel Savli

-Fireside is the quarterly house magazine of Thermax Limited, Pune.
-For private circulation only.
-Company related news/features may be reproduced only with the permission of the Editor.
-Address : Thermax Limited, Thermax House, 14 Mumbai Pune Road, Wakdewadi, Pune 411 003, India.
-Tel : (020) 25542263 Fax : (020) 25541226 Fireside is also hosted on the website : www.thermaxindia.com Email : roshan@thermaxindia.com

-What's New ?
+What's New?
 Thermax develops a solar air conditioning system for MNRE Bhushan Steel conserves water with high rate filters from Thermax Bioenergen technology generates power from canteen waste Thermax's air pollution control equipment successfully commissioned in a Middle East project.

-Expressions

-In her column, Meher Pudumjee broadens the scope of corporate social responsibility to include all stakeholders - employees, customers, community, environment, suppliers, the government - of Thermax to grow as a world class and sensitive organisation.
+Expressions In her column, Meher Pudumjee broadens the scope of corporate social responsibility to include all stakeholders - employees, customers, community, environment, suppliers, the government - of Thermax to grow as a world class and sensitive organisation.

-p lose

 Hemant Mohgaonkar, Executive Vice President, in a chat with AM Roshan talks about the importance of planning and the need to create an enabling environment for growth and change.

-Round up/Limelight

-Anil Nadkarni is the new IT chief New offices at Hyderabad and for the TBW venture Repeat order from the world's second largest sugar manufacturer Thermax boilers use municipal solid waste and biomass to generate power in Andhra.
-Fun and games at Diveagar, Mulshi and Goa Meher participates in a refreshingly different award function Congratulating our board exam top scorers and highlighting the achievements of Thermax employees and their spouses
+Round up/Limelight Anil Nadkarni is the new IT chief New offices at Hyderabad and for the TBW venture Repeat order from the world's second largest sugar manufacturer Thermax boilers use municipal solid waste and biomass to generate power in Andhra.
+Fun and games at Diveagar, Mulshi and Goa Meher participates in a refreshingly different award function Congratulating our board exam top scorers and highlighting the achievements of Thermax employees and their spouses Signposts Salman Rushdie, comparing the seemingly different but similar contexts of novelists and journalists, writes that both are required to present coherent visions of a free society.
+Excerpted from his book of non-fiction, Step Across This Line Voices Ravi writes about his two-year experience with Teach For India.

-Signposts

-Salman Rushdie, comparing the seemingly different but similar contexts of novelists and journalists, writes that both are required to present coherent visions of a free society.
-Excerpted from his book of non-fiction, Step Across This Line

-Voices

-Ravi writes about his two-year experience with Teach For India.
 L.Venkateswaran unlocks the pleasures of reading on a Kindle Leenata on her awareness of the gift of vision, as her father's eyes are donated.
 Natasha cautions you to double-check that email for authenticity before forwarding it.

-Slice-of-life

-How cell phones are helping to reach across food to the hungry A museum displaying mementos from broken romances and relationships And a poster that reveals the green wash tried by those with bigger carbon footprints.
+Slice-of-life How cell phones are helping to reach across food to the hungry \square A museum displaying mementos from broken romances and relationships \square And a poster that réveals the green wash tried by those with bigger carbon footprints.